Ugga-the-Caveman/ugga_bash_scripts/README.md

 ```

 Delete the scripts you dont need.
-Then execute the installation script, which is inside the directory.
+Then execute the installation script.
 ```
 ugga_bash_scripts/install.sh
 ```